“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 According to Forbes, the number of people that get interviews is 118 on average.
 If you’re a candidate, ensure that you tailor your CVs to suit the company’s requirements to increase your chances of a talent scout shortlisting you for an interview.

 Another important thing to note is that unprofessional email addresses can increase the chances of a company failing to call you back.
-So, ditch that unprofessional email address, and get one that has your names.
+So, ditch that unprofessional email address, and get one that has your name.

 Candidates get excited when an interviewer calls them into an interview room first.
 As an interviewee, going for an interview first could help you get a more objective evaluation.
 Going in last could be unfavorable for you, especially if good candidates went in before you.